santiaci325/NEU-PSYC-231-Fall2020/README.md

 * 10.26.2020 Fourier transforms, practice time-frequency analysis using EEG data sets

-* 11.02.2020 Intro to non-parametric statistics (randomization testing and bootstrapping) or Intro to Bayesian models of perceptual inference
+* 11.02.2020 Intro to Bayesian models of perceptual inference OR Non-parametric statistics (randomization testing and bootstrapping)

 * 11.09.2020 Intro to machine learning/pattern recognition (Mahalanobis Distance and Support Vector Machines)